chancharikmitra/CCoT/README.md

 ### 💻 Setup
 ---
-Note that because our method is a zero-shot prompting method and makes use of the codebase of its respective LMM, there is ample flexibility when applying it to your particular model and use case.
-As such, you may find it easier to simply use the general methodology described in our paper and outlined in our scripts with a different prompt, implementation, and evaluation methodology.
+**Note** that because our method is a zero-shot prompting method and makes use of the codebase of its respective LMM, there is ample flexibility when applying it to your particular model and use case.
+As such, you may find it *easier* to simply use the general methodology described in our paper and outlined in our scripts with a different prompt, implementation, and evaluation methodology to suit your needs.

 #### Datasets
 Please retrieve all datasets from their respective official websites or repositories.
 We do provide the filtered .jsonl containing just the SEEDBench-Image data points in our data folder.